 The outcomes have been linked to NANDA International diagnoses, to Gordon's functional patterns, to the Taxonomy of Nursing Practice, to Omaha System problems, to resident admission protocols (RAPs) used in nursing homes, to the OASIS System used in home care and to NIC interventions.
 In addition linkages have been developed between the International Classification of Functioning, Disability and Health (ICF) and NOC in an attempt to explore the components of ICF and its international and interdisciplinary use.
 A more in depth look at the linkage between NOC, NIC, and NANDA-I is available in a separate book NOC and NIC Linkages to NANDA-I and Clinical Conditions: Supporting Critical Reasoning and Quality Care.

-Source: Moorhead, S., Johnson, M., Maas, M., & Swanson, E. (Eds.).
-(2013).
-Nursing outcomes classification (NOC) (5th ed.).
+Source: Moorhead, S., Swanson, E., Johnson, M., & Maas, M., (Eds.).
+(2018).
+Nursing outcomes classification (NOC): Measurement of Health Outcomes (6th ed.).
 St. Louis, MO: Elsevier.

 For further information contact:

 Center for Nursing Classification & Clinical Effectiveness

 The University of Iowa, College of Nursing 407 CNB